rajp152k/rajp152k.github.io/content/post/quickies.md

 I'm also getting into having an efficient pipeline (estimating expected latency from ideation (or resurgence from the buffer) to publishing to be less than 30 mins) so that I get into the habit of packaging my thoughts better rather than just dumping them as is in the ideation buffer.

-Any misc updates do go in now page.
+Any misc updates do go in [the now page](https://thebitmage.com/now/).

 As always, times are hex encoded.